everedero/misc_scripts/zephyr_presentation.md

 * manufacturer specific macro stuff, grep "define STM32_PINMUX" and "define PIN_NO" if questions.

 ## Why devmem?
+Devmem: read and write register values by hand instead of using software abstraction!
+But why?

+* What if you need an option that is not in the shell GPIO i/o/h/l toggles
-For instance, slew-rate, in bindings
+* Try some pull-up strength, speed settings, for signal integrity or EMC For instance, slew-rate, in bindings
 ```
 /dts/bindings/pinctrl/st,stm32-pinctrl.yaml